 To ensure that a multiplicity of voices would inform 30 Americans, community members were invited to join the exhibition planning process.
 The museum was pleased to welcome both existing and new partners into this dynamic collaboration—one marked by diverse perspectives from a range of ages, racial backgrounds, professions, and personal experiences.

-30 Americans is organized by the Rubell Family Collection, Miami.
-In Kansas City this exhibition is supported by Christy and Bill Gautreaux; Yvette and Leo Morton; Sharon and Lou Smith; Linda Woodsmall DeBruce and Paul DeBruce; Muriel McBrien Kauffman Foundation; Dick Belger and Evelyn Craft Belger; Jacques & Natasha Gelman Foundation; Copaken Family Fund; Hallmark Cards, Inc.; Ramón and Sally Murguía; W.K.
-Kellogg Foundation Trustee Donor Advised Fund; VMLY&R; The Robert and Dr. Phyllis Bernstein Family Foundation.
+In Kansas City this exhibition is supported by Christy and Bill Gautreaux; Yvette and Leo Morton; Sharon and Lou Smith; Linda Woodsmall DeBruce and Paul DeBruce; Bank of America; Sara and Bill Morgan; Muriel McBrien Kauffman Foundation; Jacques & Natasha Gelman Foundation; Richard J. Stern Foundation for the Arts; Estelle and Morton Sosland/Sosland Foundation; Dick Belger and Evelyn Craft Belger; Kay and John Callison; Copaken Family Fund; Nancy and Rick Green; Jill and Don Hall, Jr.; Hallmark Cards, Inc.; Sharon and John Hoffman; The McDonnell Foundation; Mary and David Schulte; The Barton P. and Mary D. Cohen Charitable Trust; Ramón and Sally Murguía; W.K.
+Kellogg Foundation Trustee Donor Advised Fund; VMLY&R; The Robert and Dr. Phyllis Bernstein Family Foundation; Scott Francis and Susan Gordon; Francis Family Foundation Discretionary Fund; Peter G. Goulet; and Mdivani Corporate Immigration Law.
+As of April 18, 2019.